 Its content will vary between person and family.
 But generally, it should have personal documents (drivers license, birth certificate, passport, social security), hygiene items, towels, medications, emergency kits, snacks, drinks, a few essential tools, pet items, some entertainment options like games, electronic devices, chargers, and extra clothes and shoes.

-6 Tips to Optimize Your Moving Process
+6 Moving Tips and Tricks to Optimize Your Process

 Create a game plan